Pfizer Inc. (PFE) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for PFE is 5.61B, and currently, short sellers hold a 0.69% ratio of that floaft.
-The average trading volume of PFE on March 13, 2023 was 22.45M shares.
+The public float for PFE is 5.61B and currently, short sellers hold a 0.69% ratio of that float.
+The average trading volume of PFE on March 20, 2023 was 21.80M shares.

 PFE’s Market Performance